miend/nextcloud-nginx-docker/README.md

 ## Post-Setup Configuration/Fixes

 16. You should be able to navigate around your Nextcloud site, create users, and see content, but when I used this setup myself, there were a couple issues I encountered.
 Occasionally, a link within nextcloud would cause the user to redirect to a path at `localhost:8080` when clicked (instead of `my.domain.com`).
-Additionally, links sent to users in emails (like the "Forgot my Password" emails) would do the same thing.
+Additionally, links sent to users in emails (like the "Forgot my Password" emails) would do the same thing, and the process of authorizing client apps for a user would fail due to an http protocol issue.
 Whoops.
 To prevent these issues, we can run a couple commands.

     First, use the command `docker ps` to see the status of all running containers.
 It should generate output like this: